rishabhRsinghvi/Land-Registry/README.md

-# Project About Remove Frauda And Difficulties during sell and buy property.
+# Land Registry using Blockchain.

+The real estate industry has always been vulnerable to fraudulent land transactions and falsified documentation which can lead to large losses.
+In this project, our goal is to implement a secure system to keep records of transactions.
+It should allow authorized parties to access documentation quickly.

 This project is a basic land registration smart contract on the Ethereum blockchain.
 It allows users to register, verify, and reject sellers, buyers, and land registration.
-The project is written in Solidity, and the contract has been tested using the Solidity compiler version 0.8.17.
+The project is written in Solidity.

 ### How to Use
 #### Contract Deployment